The Proximal ID Algorithm: Notation and Illustration of Proximal Causal Inference

 In the interest of conciseness, we will not explicitly mention the positivity assumption in subsequent derivations, and will instead implicitly assume all conditioning events that arise have support.
-A causal diagram that displays relationships of proxy variables to other variables consistent with the above assumptions is shown in Fig.~\ref{fig:backdoor} (c).
+Similarly, we will implicitly universally quantify independences statements involving counterfactual random variables by all possible intervention values. {Two} causal diagram{s} that display relationships of proxy variables to other variables consistent with the above assumptions {are} shown in Fig.~\ref{fig:backdoor} (c) { and } Fig.~\ref{fig:backdoor} (d).